IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 ### 34.4.2 Use Cases

 #### 34.4.2.1 Authorization

+This profile applies to use cases where a resource owner or user authorizes an client application to access health data behalf of the user using OAuth.
+Beyond other, relevant use cases are:

 A healthcare professional uses a server hosted web application to access a patients electronic health record (EHR) using RESTful transactions.
 The web application has been registered beforehand at the Authorization Server with client ID and client authentication method (e.g. client secret) by a system administrator.
 When accessing a view on the EHR, the browser is redirected to the EHR Authorization Server.
 The Authorization Server authenticates the healthcare professional either by presenting the views to enter the authentication factors (e.g. username, password and 2nd factor) or by redirecting to an Identity Provider (IdP).
 This step may be omitted, if the browser already has an authenticated session (e.g. session cookie).
 After user authentication, the Authorization Server performs the necessary steps to authorize the web application access to the EHR data, either by contract or by explicit consent given by the healthcare professional.
 When authorized, the web application retrieves an access token which authorizes it to request and retrieve the EHR data from the Resource Server(s) on behalf of the healthcare professional.